 3.2.
 Distribution of genotypes into clusters

-To evaluate the genetic divergence among 25 genotypes genotypes, Mahalanobis' D² statistics were calculated for all possible genotype pairs.
+To evaluate the genetic divergence among 25 genotypes, Mahalanobis' D² statistics were calculated for all possible genotype pairs.
 This analysis facilitated the assessment of genetic diversity within the population.
 Based on the results of cluster analysis, the genotypes were classified into three distinct and non-overlapping clusters.
 Among these, Cluster II contained the highest number of fifteen genotypes, followed by Clusters I and III, each comprising five genotypes (Table 2).
 In a separate analysis, 25 lentil genotypes were grouped into three clusters using the dendrogram method (Figure 1).
 Genotypes within the same cluster exhibited greater genetic similarity, whereas those from different clusters showed broader genetic divergence.
 Therefore, selecting parents from separate clusters could be advantageous for breeding programs, as such crosses have a higher potential to produce genetically diverse and heterotic offspring.

 Table 2.
 The clustering pattern of twenty-five genotypes, including three check varieties.